 Talent making a cut near the bone using a surgical knife.

+Deleting a shot and revised

 Use blunt-tipped dissection scissors to free the deep gluteal muscle from the underlying joint capsule [1].
-Then, with the help of the periosteal elevator and index finger, subperiosteally elevate the deep gluteal muscle from the ilium [2].
+Then, with the help of the periosteal elevator and index finger, subperiosteally elevate the deep gluteal muscle from the ilium and retract it dorsally[2].
 Retract the deep gluteal muscle dorsally [3].

 Talent separates the deep gluteal muscle from the underlying joint capsule.

-Talent elevating/lifting the deep gluteal muscle from the ilium.
+Talent elevating/lifting the deep gluteal muscle from the ilium and retracting it dorsally.

 Talent retracting the deep gluteal muscle.
+This shot was not filmed separately.
+The deep gluteal muscle was retracted at the same time when it was elevated from the ilium.

 Using a periosteal elevator, partially free the iliacus muscle from the caudoventral border of the iliac shaft [1] and identify the insertion of the rectus femoris muscle [2].